merenlab/anvio/anvio/docs/workflows/sra-download.md

 The `sra-download` workflow is a Snakemake workflow that downloads FASTQ files from SRA-accessions using [NCBI sra-tools wiki](https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump) then gzips them using [pigz](https://zlib.net/pigz/).
 You will need to have these tools installed before you start.

-{:.warning}
-The workflow currently ONLY works for paired-end reads and WILL crash if an SRA accession points to any other kind of FASTQ file.
-Feel free to reach out if becomes important for this workflow to handle different kinds of FASTQ files is necessary.

 Let's get started.

 ## Required input